ignaspangonis/selenium-e2e-tests/README.md

 This installs necessary JS dependencies.

 ### Set up environment

-Read [Selenium docs](https://www.selenium.dev/documentation/webdriver/getting_started/) to set it up.
-Most importantly, you need a Chrome driver.
-Locally, I have it in the local directory as `chromedriver` (that's why it's in the `.gitignore`).
+You need a Chrome driver to run tests.
+On macOS, you can install it with `brew install --cask chromedriver`.

+Read more in the [Selenium documentation](https://www.selenium.dev/documentation/webdriver/getting_started/).

 ## Avalable commands